UPPMAX/naiss_intro_python/docs/sessions/hello_little_turtles.md

 ## Overview

-Sometime you need to get 'stuff to work', for example, code written by someone else.
+Sometimes you need to get 'stuff to work', for example, code written by someone else.
-In this session, we practice this, going through the problems and errors that occur when you want to 'just want to run the stupid code'.
+In this session, we practice this, going through the problems and errors that occur when you 'just want to run the stupid code'.

 ```mermaid
 flowchart TD